jyothir-369/Movie-Recommendation-Using-AIML/README.md

 🎬 Movie Recommendation System using AI/ML
-A content-based movie recommender built with Python, Pandas, and Scikit-learn.
-This system suggests movies similar to a selected one based on genres, cast, crew, keywords, and overview — ideal for learners exploring Natural Language Processing (NLP) and recommendation engines.
+A content-based movie recommender system built with Python, Pandas, and Scikit-learn.
+It suggests movies similar to a selected one based on genres, cast, crew, keywords, and overview — a great project for learners exploring Natural Language Processing (NLP) and recommendation engines.

 🚀 Overview
-This project demonstrates how Machine Learning and NLP techniques can be applied to build a real-world movie recommendation engine.
-It leverages rich metadata and uses content-based filtering to generate relevant and meaningful movie suggestions.
+This project demonstrates how Machine Learning and NLP techniques can be applied to build a practical movie recommendation engine.
+It leverages movie metadata and applies content-based filtering to generate relevant and explainable suggestions.

 🎯 Features
 ✅ Content-Based Filtering using movie metadata

-🎭 Based on genres, cast, crew, keywords, and movie overview
+🎭 Based on genres, cast, crew, keywords, and overview

 🧠 Transparent model — no black-box deep learning

-⚡ Fast and explainable with cosine similarity
+⚡ Fast, explainable results using Cosine Similarity

 🧮 Vectorization via CountVectorizer